Governable systems

 Institute purpose

-HTAI researches the controls, audit practices, and institutional processes required for public servants and communities to understand, evaluate, and direct advanced technology.
+HTA researches the controls, audit practices, and institutional processes required for public servants and communities to understand, evaluate, and direct advanced technology.

 Institute workstreams